 - The design of storm drainage systems shall include provisions to adequately control runoff from all public and private streets and the roof, footing, and area drains of residential, multifamily, commercial and industrial developments, and to provide for the future extension of the storm drainage system to serve the entire drainage basin. - 2) All storm water runoff shall be conveyed to an approved point of disposal.
 In the case of private development, the developer shall pay all costs associated with designing and constructing the facilities necessary to meet this requirement. - The design storm peak discharge from the subject property may not be increased from conditions existing prior to the proposed development except where it can be satisfactorily demonstrated by the applicant that there is no adverse impact to downstream properties, and that the "remaining available downstream capacity for the site being developed" (per PWDS 3.18.g) is not exceeded. - 4) Public storm drains within easements will be permitted only upon a showing that drainage cannot be provided from within a right-of-way.
-Minimum easement widths shall be as outlined herein. - 5) Gravity Flow: Where possible, all public storm drains shall be designed to flow by gravity to an existing or new storm drain system without lift stations. - 6) Self-Cleaning.
+Minimum easement widths shall be as outlined herein.

+- 5) Gravity Flow: Where possible, all public & private storm drains shall be designed to flow by gravity to an existing or new storm drain system without lift stations. - 6) Self-Cleaning.
 Except for pollution control or water quality structures, all storm drain system components shall be designed to be self-cleaning to the extent possible.

+b.
 Approved Point of Disposal

-- Surface or subsurface drainage, caused or affected by changing of the natural grade of the existing ground or removal of natural ground cover of placement of impervious surfaces, shall not be allowed to flow over adjacent public or private property in a volume or location materially different from that which existed before development occurred, and shall be collected and conveyed in an approved manner to an approved point of disposal. - The approved point of disposal for all stormwater may be a storm drain, existing well defined open channel or creek as approved by the City Engineer and the Public Works Director.
+- Surface or subsurface drainage, (caused or affected by changing of the natural grade of the existing ground or removal of natural ground cover of placement of impervious surfaces), shall not be allowed to flow over adjacent public or private property in a volume or location materially different from that which existed before development occurred unless written approval is first granted by the all agencies with jurisdiction and by affected property owners, and all such drainage shall be collected and conveyed in an approved manner to an approved point of disposal. - 2) The approved point of disposal for all stormwater may be a storm drain, existing well defined open channel or creek as approved by the City Engineer and the Public Works Director.
 Acceptance of proposed point of disposal will depend upon the prevailing site conditions, condition and capacity of existing downstream facilities, and feasibility of alternate design. - When private property must be crossed in order to reach an approved point of disposal (or if downstream improvements are required across private property in order to provide required capacity or depth), it shall be the developer's responsibility to acquire a recorded drainage easement from the private property owner meeting the approval of the City Engineer and the Public Works Director.
 The drainage facility installed must be a closed conduit system.
 Temporary drainage ditch facilities, when approved, must be engineered to contain the stormwater without causing erosion or other adverse effects to the private property.

+c.
 Providing for Future Development & Collection of Upstream Drainage